77ph/api-layer-for-service-network/README.md

 - original stream should have compatible format for hls
 - bandwidth for distributor (50 in 250 out for 1 4k file)

+**scrypts**
+- hello_world_rec.py Description: PoC Receive a message from "test" queue.
+RabbitMQ server located in 10.163.0.3 with predefined credentials
+- hello_world_send.py Description: PoC Send "Hello world" message to "test" queue with with routing-key = "test".
+RabbitMQ server located in 10.163.0.3 with predefined credentials

+- t45_read.py node_id.
+Description: Reading a task via AMQP from query $node_id and reconfig nginx without docker.
+Using first version API.
+RabbitMQ server located in 10.168.0.3 with predefined credentials
+- t45_send.py task.json Description: Sending a "pipeline" to a query "node_id" (for each node used own task, according to the description of pipeline).
+Using first version API.
+Pipeline in nested file task.json
+- task.json File of task contains nested json array [{ "enode":"..00", "task":"command.json"},{}]

 Full report is availible into the docs folder (RabbitMQ testing for videocoin network.docx)

+**Proposals for microservices decomposition and API**